 KOHO Joint Accounts

-KOHO also offers a free KOHO Joint Account and Prepaid Visa service for people who want to use its services with a friend, spouse, sibling, or roommate.
+KOHO also offers a free KOHO Joint Account and Prepaid Mastercard service for people who want to use its services with a friend, spouse, sibling, or roommate.

 You can open a KOHO Joint Account without the need to visit any physical bank branch and complete any sophisticated forms.
 Each of the shared account holders gets a personal KOHO account along with the joint account.
 There are several benefits of using a KOHO Joint Account: